grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 2.  **Install the USB-C FPC into the enclosure** – Remove the blue liner from the back of the USB-C FPC module.
 Align the module onto the enclosure and assemble it using the locating posts as reference.
-    Using a 3IP screwdriver, fasten the 2 USB-C FPC screws (<img src="./images/Surface_Pro_12in/Pro12_Repair/media/image116.png"/>) to secure it to the enclosure.
+    Using a 3IP screwdriver, fasten the two USB-C FPC screws (<img src="./images/Surface_Pro_12in/Pro12_Repair/media/image116.png"/>) to secure it to the enclosure.